-- 4.1 There are four Overview and Scrutiny Committees who support the work of the Cabinet and the Council as a whole.
+- 4.1 There are eight Scrutiny Committees who support the work of the Cabinet and the Council as a whole.
 Their overview and scrutiny of both planned and taken decisions leads to reports and recommendations which advise the Cabinet and the Council as a whole on its policies, budget and service delivery.
-Overview and Scrutiny Committees monitor the decisions of the Cabinet and may be consulted on forthcoming decisions and the development of policy. - 4.2 Members of the Council who are not on the Cabinet can 'call-in' a decision which has been made by the Cabinet but not yet implemented.
-If a matter is 'called-in' it will be considered by the Corporate Review Committee and Members of the relevant Overview and Scrutiny Committee may be invited to the meeting when the 'call-in' is considered.
-They may recommend that the Cabinet reconsider the decision or in some circumstances refer it to the Council.
+Scrutiny Committees monitor the decisions of the Cabinet and may be consulted on forthcoming decisions and the development of policy. - 4.2 Members of the Council who are not on the Cabinet can 'call-in' a decision which has been made by the Cabinet but not yet implemented.
+If a matter is 'called-in' it will be considered by the Corporate Review Committee and Members of the relevant Scrutiny Committee may be invited to the meeting when the 'call-in' is considered.
+They may recommend that the Cabinet reconsider the decision or in some circumstances refer it to the Council. - 4.3 The Corporate Review Committee can also establish Policy Advisory Groups made up of any Member of the Council who is not on the Cabinet to investigate, in detail, important service or policy issues.
+Following their investigations, Policy Advisory Groups will make recommendations to the Cabinet, or external bodies/ organisations, that will lead to enhanced services for the people and communities of Staffordshire.